 - What cybersecurity support, if any, should be provided to directors of small and medium companies?

 - Are additional educational and awareness raising initiatives for senior business leaders required and what should these look like?

 The Department of Home Affairs is seeking submissions in response to the above questions until 11:59pm on Friday 27 August 2021.
-To provide feedback on the proposals or to provide suggestions on the approach to be taken to increase cybersecurity for Australian companies, you can do so here.

 Authors: Tim Gole, Jen Bradley, and India Monaghan